Falmouth, Massachusetts: Ecology

-According to the A. W. Kuchler U.S. Potential natural vegetation Types, Falmouoth, Massachusetts would primarily contain a Northeastern Oak/Pine (110) vegetation type with a Southern Mixed Forest (26) vegetation form.
+According to the A. W. Kuchler U.S. Potential natural vegetation Types, Falmouth, Massachusetts would primarily contain a Northeastern Oak/Pine (110) vegetation type with a Southern Mixed Forest (26) vegetation form.

 Transportation

 Falmouth's main road is Massachusetts Route 28, which runs south from Bourne as a divided highway, then becomes a surface road and heads east through downtown as Main Street, then turns northeast through East Falmouth before crossing into Mashpee.
 As one of two major east–west routes on the Cape, Route 28 is regularly congested, and there is minimal room for widening opportunities.
 Route 151 runs east–west through the northern section of the town, connecting North Falmouth and Hatchville with Mashpee.

 Falmouth is home to The Woods Hole, Martha's Vineyard and Nantucket Steamship Authority.
 Daily ferry service brings tourists, residents and supplies from Woods Hole to Nantucket and Martha's Vineyard.
 It is the main ferry line between the Vineyard and the mainland (as Nantucket is further east, its main line leaves Hyannis).
 A seasonal ferry, the Island Queen, runs from Falmouth Harbor to Martha's Vineyard.